ibm-cloud-docs/containers/kubernetes-service-cli.md

 <dd>The name or ID of the cluster.
 This value is required.</dd>

 <dt><code>--version <em>VERSION</em></code></dt>
 <dd>Optional: Specify the version of the add-on to install.
-If no version is specified, the default version is installed.</dd>
+If no version is specified, the default version is installed.
+Note that Istio version 1.3 is supported only in Kubernetes version 1.15 and earlier clusters, and Istio version 1.4 is supported only in Kubernetes version 1.16 and later clusters.</dd>
 </dl>

 #### `ibmcloud ks cluster addon enable istio-extras`